-Teach your child the names of the planets as they lay under the space themed ceilings and walls.
-Rocket ships and the occasional hidden alien will inspire supersonic flight across the galaxy.
-The added benefit is that, since stars are visible at night, it supports the idea that it it night time and bed time is just around the corner.
+Teach your child the names of the planets as they lay under the space-themed ceilings and walls.
+Rocket ships and the occasionally hidden alien will inspire supersonic flight across the galaxy.
+The added benefit is that, since stars are visible at night, it supports the idea that night time and bedtime is just around the corner.

 Hot Air Balloons Decor